tsvetelinda/angular-course/01-intro-to-angular-and-typescript/README.md

 # Intro to Angular and TypeScript
 In this folder, you'll find the notes I've taken while studying the topic (primarily based on SoftUni lectures).
 I've enriched the content and organized it in a simple yet clear manner for easy understanding.
-You'll also find a collection of exercises related to each lecture topic.
+You'll also find a collection of exercises related to this lecture topic.
 The solutions are my own, while the exercise descriptions remain the property of SoftUni.

 Feel free to explore the material, whether for learning or practicing!
 <hr>